+A farm equipment mechanic is a highly skilled and trained technician who is called in by farmers and farm equipment dealers to perform repairs and regular maintenance on large and expensive pieces of machinery.
 As modern farms have grown in size, their need for complex machines capable of working hundreds of acres has grown as well.
 No longer working with just a simple till, modern farmers employ multiple tractors, each equipped with up to four hundred horse-powered engines.
 Along with large tractors, there are other expensive, complex machines like irrigation systems, combines, hay balers and many more.
-Farm equipment mechanics are highly skilled and trained technicians who are called in by farmers and farm equipment dealers to perform repairs and regular maintenance on these large and expensive pieces of machinery.

 What does a Farm Equipment Mechanic do?

 Most farm equipment mechanics will work for a farm equipment dealer; they will work mostly in a shop and work on machines brought in for repair.
 During the planting and harvesting seasons, mechanics will be especially busy and they may be called out to a farm for emergency repairs.
 A mechanic will begin by assessing a damaged piece of farm equipment and then he or she will use their training and experience to discover what the problem is and take the necessary steps to repair the machine.